anje123/SparkEducation/readme.md

 - Azeez Halimat Olubunmi  (UI/UX), olubunmi1998@gmail.com
 - Abraham Ugbeshe (Frontend Developer) abrahamugbeshe@gmail.com

+## Problem
-# Statistics has shown that most parent don't have time to go to their wards schools to check their children performance in school due to their tight schedule with their work.
+   Statistics has shown that most parent don't have time to go to their wards schools to check their children performance in school due to their tight schedule with their work.

 ## Proposed Solution